eProsima/Integration-Service-docs/docs/concepts_terms.rst

 to the data and will call the :class:`write` method of each of their *writers*.
 Note that there are two flavors of these called methods that must be coherent between them depending on the use of dynamic data or not.
-This behaviour will only occur with the declared *connectors* in the XML configuration file.
+This behavior will only occur with the declared *connectors* in the XML configuration file.

 Connector
 ---------